 Story and photos by Manos Angelakis

-Whichever production methodology is used in these wineries seems to result in excellent wines.
+Whichever production methodology is used in these wineries it seems to result in excellent wines.
 This proves that the quality of the grapes and the palate and knowledge of the wine-maker are far more important than the type or age of the equipment he/she is using.

-It is a regal estate, a palatial house built in the early 18th century by the then king of Portugal João V for his mistress, Dona Maria.
-A very large green lawn separates the house from the winery with a magnificent marble entrance in the center back leading to a formal garden that includes an ancient irrigation cistern the size of a swimming pool, with a white marble statue of Neptune over a group of nereids and sea monsters.
+It is a “regal” estate, a palatial house built in the early 18th century by the then king of Portugal João V for his mistress, Dona Maria.
+A very large green lawn separates the house from the winery with a magnificent marble entrance in the center back leading to a formal garden that includes an ancient irrigation cistern the size of a swimming pool, with a white marble statue of Neptune over a group of nereides and sea monsters.
 Absolutely magnificent but, I guess, when you are the king of an important nation -- as Portugal was in the 18th century -- you can indulge your fantasies to charm your mistress.

 In 2001, Júlio Bastos acquired the estate and in 2002 bought a vineyard which is now over 50 years old and located near the estate.
 The harvest is strictly manual.

-The predominant red grape varieties are Alicante Bouschet and Touriga Nacional.
-In addition they also have plantings of Cabernet Sauvignon, Syrah, Petit Verdot and Aragonês to be used in red blends.
-The white grape varieties are Viognier, as well as Arinto and Antão Vaz.
+The predominant red grape varieties in the vineyard are Alicante Bouschet and Touriga Nacional.
+In addition, there are plantings of Cabernet Sauvignon, Syrah, Petit Verdot and Aragonês to be used in making red blends.
+The white grape varieties are Viognier an international grape, as well as some Arinto and Antão Vaz, both indigenous varietals.
 The wines are mostly labeled under the Dona Maria brand.

-But the highlight of this visit was the 2012 Estremus, a rich, ripe, jammy blend of Alicante Bouschet and Trincadeira.
+But the highlight of this exploration was the 2012 Estremus, a rich, ripe, jammy blend of Alicante Bouschet and Trincadeira.
 As far as I’m concerned this was one of the best wines I have recently tasted, Portuguese or otherwise, with pure fruit and exquisite depth.
 This wine I would rate at 96/100 or 97/100 points.
-The Estremus bottles are available in limited European markets but the Winebow Group that imports the João Portugal Ramos wines in the US, unfortunately does not import this particular wine.
+The Estremus bottles are available in limited European markets but the Winebow Group that imports the João Portugal Ramos wines in the US unfortunately does not import this particular outstanding wine.
 A pity!

 To your health!

-© January 2018 LuxuryWeb Magazine.
+© August 2020 LuxuryWeb Magazine.
 All rights reserved.